 What is a Charlotte Mason education?

-A Charlotte Mason education is not a curriculum, but many of us adapt and apply her education principles to our curriculums.
-Charlotte Mason education works well with most classical or literature-based curriculums and those with a strong history and fine arts emphasis.
-CM purists follow her schedules, subjects, book lists and methods like those presented free at Ambleside Online.
+A Charlotte Mason education is not a curriculum, but many of us apply her education principles to most homeschool classical or literature-based curriculums and those with a strong history and fine arts emphasis curriculums.
+Charlotte Mason purists follow her educational principles, her daily schedules, subjects, book lists and methods precisely as she recommended.
+You can find these free at Ambleside Online.

 - Grace to say “Yes”

 - Celebrate Charlotte Mason

 - Theme for the Day ~ how to fit all the CM extras into your week

 - Charlotte Mason for a struggling child?